martyroque/nucleux/README.md

 ### What's a Store?

-A store is essentially a bucket of values that other JavaScript objects can subscribe and publish to.
+A store is essentially a bucket of atoms (values) that other JavaScript objects can subscribe and publish to.
 The stores live as long as they have at least one reference in the container.
 Once the last reference of a store is removed, the store is disposed.

 ## Detailed Usage